iaBIH/arx_examples/readme.md

               [*, male, 816**]
               [*, female, 816**]

 5. [Example05.java](https://github.com/iaBIH/arx_examples/blob/master/src/arxExamples/Example05.java):    - Same as [Example01.java](https://github.com/iaBIH/arx_examples/blob/master/src/arxExamples/Example01.java).
-It also shows: how to use two privacy models at the same time.
+It also shows how to use two privacy models at the same time.
 The output should look like this:

             - Time needed: 0.02s
             - Information loss: 0.41421356237309515 / 0.41421356237309515